Big Tobacco was brought down not by crusading lawmakers or damning medical research, but by a secret quest for a more addictive cigarette.

 “Every time we ever had a hearing, [the industry] would produce a scientific witness who would say, ‘It is not clear whether there’s a connection between smoking and these diseases.’
 It wasn’t until Victor DeNoble testified before [Congress] that we learned … the industry knew that the nicotine was addictive [and] had been working on ways to manipulate the nicotine to keep people smoking.”

-This article appears in the Feb.
-3, 2012, edition of National Journal Daily.
+This article appears in the February 3, 2012, edition of NJ Daily.